 But creating and analyzing content, over time, can also teach you things about your audience.
 You can learn what they’re really interested in, which pressing problems they have but perhaps don’t know how to vocalize, and all kinds of other useful information that can help you create more valuable content and craft better brand messaging.

 Content marketing can work for your business, almost no matter what kind of business you work for.

 Write that blog post.
 Film that YouTube video.
 Create that infographic.
-Your ideal customers are out there on Google, right now, waiting to find you.
+Your ideal customers are out there right now, waiting to find you.